 - Which Chinese language is your child learning?

 - Does your family speak Mandarin and/or Cantonese?
 If both, the Greenfield series would be a fantastic option since narration of both languages are included in the CD.

 - Does your family read simplified and/or traditional Chinese?
 Odonata and 四五快读 are the least expensive options.

 - What other books do you have at home?

 - Do you have other simple books at home that can provide adequate reading practice?
 Do you have time or skills to make your own personal books for reading practice?
-Can you child read any of them independently?
+Can your child read them independently?

 - Consider your current options before investing in more leveled readers.